 - Lobbying government food authorities to approve alternative proteins as safe

-- Campaigning to oppose bans on using “meat,” “milk,” and other words traditionally used to describe animal products to also describe plant-based meats and milks
+- Campaigning to oppose bans on using “meat,” “milk,” and other words traditionally used to describe animal products to describe plant-based meats and milks

-- Providing strategic support and fundraising to food tech startups and entrepreneurs
+- Providing strategic support and fundraising to food tech start-ups and entrepreneurs

 - Conducting scientific research aimed at improving the texture and taste of cell-cultured meat